ibm-cloud-docs/containers-cli-plugin/kubernetes-service-cli.md

 </dd>

 <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
 <dd>The Kubernetes version for the cluster master node.
 This value is optional.
 When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
-To see available versions, run <code>ibmcloud ks versions</code>.
+To see available versions, run <code><containers>ibmcloud ks</containers><openshift>ibmcloud oc</openshift> versions</code>.
 </dd>

 <dt><code>--no-subnet</code></dt>